-8.5.4 Multi-agency Support
+8.5.2 Multi-agency Support

-Avanti Fields works with a number of external specialist services to ensure that we can offer a range of support for our pupils.
+Krishna Avanti works with a number of external specialist services to ensure that we can offer a range of support for our pupils.
 We typically have a stepped approach to the offer and our current partners include:

-- School nurse: Early support and intervention for physical and mental health concerns delivered by NHS school nurse team - Anna Freud: Early support service for mental wellbeing for pupils, staff, parents and carers - NHS Mental Health Support Team: early intervention for mental health and challenging behaviours - Behaviour Mentors: 1:1 support with a mentor to support challenging behaviours - Alternative Provision: a variety of providers across the city to offer short-term respite placements to support challenging behaviours - Managed Moves: the school will organise through the local authority a move to another school, usually with a trial period.
-Misbehaviour in the trial will result in the pupil rejoining Avanti Fields.
+- School nurse: Early support and intervention for physical and mental health concerns delivered by NHS school nurse team - Behaviour Mentors: 1:1 support with a mentor to support challenging behaviours - Alternative Provision: a variety of providers across the city to offer short-term respite placements to support challenging behaviours - Managed Moves: the school will organise through the local authority a move to another school, usually with a trial period.
+Misbehaviour in the trial will result in the pupil rejoining Krishna Avanti.